encode/starlette/CONTRIBUTING.md

 The Starlette team happily welcomes contributions.
 This document will help you get ready to contribute to Starlette!

-This guide references utility shell scripts that were written to automate common tasks.
-You can find them in the [scripts](./scripts) directory.

-These scripts are currently suited to **Linux** and **macOS**, but we would happily take PRs to help us make them more cross-compatible or update the instructions.

-> **NOTE**: before writing any code, please first consider [opening an issue][issues] to discuss your ideas with the maintainers.

-## Setting up the repository
+To submit new code to the project you'll need to:

-1. Fork the repo.
+* Fork the repo.
-2. Clone your fork on your local computer: `git clone https://github.com/<username>/starlette.git`.
+* Clone your fork on your local computer: `git clone https://github.com/<username>/starlette.git`.
-3. Install Starlette locally and run the tests (see next sections).
+* Install Starlette locally and run the tests: `./scripts/install`, `./scripts/test`.
-4. Create a branch for your work, e.g. `git checkout -b fix-some-bug`.
+* Create a branch for your work, e.g. `git checkout -b fix-some-bug`.
-5. Remember to include tests and documentation updates if applicable.
+* Remember to include tests and documentation updates if applicable.
-6. Once ready, push to your remote: `git push origin fix-some-bug`.
+* Once ready, push to your remote: `git push origin fix-some-bug`.
- 7. [Open a PR][pr] on the main repo.
+* [Open a Pull Request][pull-request].

 ## Install

+**Note**: These scripts are currently suited to **Linux** and **macOS**, but we would happily take pull requests to help us make them more cross-compatible.

 Use the `install` script to install project dependencies in a virtual environment.